4.9-Stars

 Brittle Insulation

-As electrical wiring ages, the copper conductors’ insulation becomes brittle and loses its flexibility due to prolonged exposure to oxygen and temperature fluctuations.
+As electrical wiring ages, the copper conductors’ insulation becomes brittle and loses flexibility due to prolonged exposure to oxygen and temperature fluctuations.
 To determine if your wiring has reached this critical stage, gently bend the cables and observe if the insulation easily crumbles or flakes off.
 If you notice this deterioration, it’s a clear indication that

 Exposed Wire Strands